coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### 事例: SSL ピンニングの無効化

--- TODO [Clean this up] --

-As seen in the previous Chapter, certificate pinning might hinder an analyst when analyzing the traffic.
-To help with this problem, the binary can be patched to allow other certificates.
+Certificate pinning is an issue for security testers who want to intercepts HTTPS communiction for legitimate reasons.
+To help with this problem, the bytecode can be patched to deactivate SSL pinning.
 To demonstrate how Certificate Pinning can be bypassed, we will walk through the necessary steps to bypass Certificate Pinning implemented in an example application.

-Disassembling the APK using apktool
+The first step is to disassemble the APK with <code>apktool</code>:

 ```bash
 $ apktool d target_apk.apk
 ```

-Modify the Certificate Pinning logic:

-We need to locate where within the smali source code the certificate pinning checks are done.
+You then need to locate the certificate pinning checks in the Smali source code.
 Searching the smali code for keywords such as “X509TrustManager” should point you in the right direction.

-In this case a search for “X509TrustManager” returned one class which implements an own Trustmanager.
-This file contains methods named “checkClientTrusted”, “checkServerTrusted” and “getAcceptedIssuers”.
+In our example, a search for "X509TrustManager" returns one class that implements a custom Trustmanager.
+The derived class implements methods named <code>checkClientTrusted</code>, <code>checkServerTrusted</code> and <code>getAcceptedIssuers</code>.

-The “return-void” opcode was added to the first line of each of these methods.
-The “return-void” statement is a Dalvik opcode to return ‘void’ or null.
-For more Dalvik opcodes refer to http://pallergabor.uw.hu/androidblog/dalvik_opcodes.html.
-In this context, return-void means that no certificate checks are performed and the application will accept all certificates.
+Insert the <code>return-void</code> opcode was added to the first line of each of these methods to bypass execution.
+This causes each method to return immediately. return value.
+With this modification, no certificate checks are performed, and the application will accept all certificates.

 ```smali
 .method public checkServerTrusted([LJava/security/cert/X509Certificate;Ljava/lang/String;)V